Essentials of Safe Care

 Creating the conditions for safe care for every person, within every setting, every time

 The Essentials of Safe Care is a practical package of evidence-based guidance and support that enables Scotland’s health and social care system to deliver safe care.
+It forms the building blocks for each SPSP programme of work.

 The essential drivers of safe care